 Midwest Student Exchange Program Award for Graduate and Professional Students

 Residents of Illinois, Kentucky, and Michigan who are admitted to participating IUPUI graduate and professional degree programs for the fall 2022 term (or later) will receive our Student Excellence Award.
 Similar to the Midwest Student Exchange Program, these will be automatically awarded at the time of admission.

-Participating graduate and professional programs may have a specific GPA requirement for MSEA eligibility.
+Participating graduate and professional programs may have a specific GPA requirement for ISEA, MSEA or KSEA eligibility.
 Please consult the graduate admissions staff in the department of interest for more details on GPA requirements for the SEA program.